samarhadole/AI-Assisted-Snake-Game/README.md

 A feature-rich Snake game built with Python and Pygame, supporting both keyboard and joystick controls!

+> **🤖 Built with Amazon Q Developer**: This project was created by Samar using Amazon Q's AI-powered coding assistance.
+Samar had no prior Python knowledge when starting this project - it's a testament to the power of AI-assisted learning and development!

 ## 🎮 Features

 ### Gameplay